 The EWA Reporting Fellowship provides financial awards to education journalists to undertake special reporting and writing projects.

 How many fellowships will be awarded?

-EWA expects to award approximately six fellowships in this round of the program.
+EWA expects to award approximately six to 10 fellowships in this round of the program.

 How much money comes with the fellowship?